frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/accounts/making-payments.md

   * Debit: Bank or Cash Account
   * Credit: Customer

-> Note: Remember to the “Against Sales Invoice” or “Is Advance” as applicable.
+> Note: Remember to add “Against Sales Invoice” or “Is Advance” as applicable.

 #### Outgoing Payment